zhangwei2015/Multi-omics/BFM-ash/BFM-ash_Disease/README.md

 Introduction

-	Multi-omics-- This program is used to calculate the distance of different groups(patients & peer) based on multi-omics network, including distance calculation of BFM and sub-BFM.
+This programs are used to calculate the distance of different groups(patients & peer) based on multi-omics network, including distance calculation of BFM and sub-BFM.

 System Requirement
-	It runs on 64-bit Linux systems.
+1. It runs on 64-bit Linux systems.
-	Python and R need to be installed for your system.
+2. Python and R need to be installed for your system.

 Installation

-	1.Before use it, Python(https://www.python.org/)
+1. Before use it, Python(https://www.python.org/).
-	2.Before use it, R(http://www.r-project.org/) need to be installed.
+2. Before use it, R(http://www.r-project.org/) need to be installed.
-	3.Download the Multi-omics to your directory.(BFM)
+3. Download the Multi-omics to your directory(BFM).

 Version 1.0.0